UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

   the branch you are branching off of (e.g. `main`).

-In our example `git-good-practice` repository, let's suppose we've created a new remote branch called `remote-branches-material`, which is based on top of our `branches-material` branch.
+In our example `git-good-practice` repository, let's suppose we've created a new remote branch called `remote-branches-material`, which is based on top of `main`.
 Our local repository doesn't have any knowledge of this new branch, as can be seen by listing the branches:

 ```
 $ git branch -a